ahanel13/Restaurant_RESTApi/README.md

         ]
     }

-If you want to see if a single user exists then send this to the same /user endpoint.
+If you want to see if a single user exists (for signing in) then send this to the same /user endpoint.
 This will either return null if a user wasn't found or the user that was found.

     {
         "email": "JohnSmith03@gmail.com",